ChrisDeFreitas/Electron-FolderView/readme.md

 <img src="https://github.com/ChrisDeFreitas/Electron-FolderView/blob/master/scrnshots/scrn04- layout menu.jpg" alt="Screen shot with layout menu" border=0 width=300>

 I originally created this as a nodejs app to view local images.
-I was frustrated with the complexity of the free and paid image viewing--I needed something to simlpy display images in a folder.
+I was frustrated with the free and paid image apps I had--I needed something to simply display images in a folder.
 With the many wonderful image handling libraries available for the web, I thought it would be simple enough to throw something together in node...then I found the awesomeness of Electron!

 This app allows me to quickly add functionality to handle various file management tasks.
 The immediate one was to be able to view media files quickly without clunky widgets or ui chrome getting in the way.
-With the Electron functionality I was able to create a general purpose directory browser for Windows.
+With Electron I was able to create a general purpose directory browser with custom functionality using web technology in a Windows executable!

 This is a work in progress.
 Feel free to use and modify as you wish.

 ## Functions
 - display folder contents in customizeable grid
+- play media files using Chrome's built-in tools
 - double click to launch file with OS's default app
-- play videos and music from grid (using Chrome's built-in tools)
+- display folder items with different grid layouts: cols, rows, vert, wall
 - click image for slideshow
-- main menu with custom functions
+- main and context menus with extra functionality
-- right click for extra functions
-- some functions: auto-scroll, copy path/src, delete, filter by file ext, image scale
+- some functions: scroll grid, copy path/src, delete file, filter by file ext, scale grid items, shuffle items

 ## App Notes